Vol. III - Appendix E

 - George Barton.
 Born 10 June 1918 in Cedar Springs, Chatham-Kent Municipality, Ontario.
 George married Marion Clark.
 They had two children.
 George died on 3 December 1956 at Cedar Springs, Chatham-Kent Municipality, Ontario.
 He was buried at Raleigh, Chatham-Kent Municipality, Ontario.
 Marion remarried and died on 4 April 2006.

 In 1921 Charles and Beatrice and their children were living at Raleigh, Kent, Ontario where Charles was a gardener.
+In 1931 they are at where Charles and his son "Bill" are both gardeners.
+John, Mary and George are all students.
 In 1957 they were living in Cedar Springs, Raleigh, Ontario and Charles was a labourer.
 Charles Barton of Raleigh Township, Windsor, Ontario died aged 78 years old on 13 April 1965.

 Beatrice M Barton died in 1971.
 Both were buried at Craford Municipal Cemetary, Raleigh, Ontario.

-Nothing more is known about James and Harriett's daughter Sarah Barton after 1901, when she was 11 years old.
+Nothing more is known about James and Harriett's daughter Sarah Barton after 1901, when she was 11 years old living with her parents at Adelaide Road.

 James and Harriett's son Frederick Barton married Minnie May Foster on 19 April 1924 in Westfield.
 Frederick was a 31 year old gardener.
 Minnie was 22 years old, the daughter of David Foster, labourer.